rust-lang/rust/src/doc/rustc-dev-guide/src/diag.md

-[`Span`][span] is the primary data structure in `rustc` used to represent a location in the code being compiled. `Span`s are attached to most constructs in HIR and MIR, allowing for easier error reporting whenever an error comes up.
+[`Span`][span] is the primary data structure in `rustc` used to represent a location in the code being compiled. `Span`s are attached to most constructs in HIR and MIR, allowing for more informative error reporting.

 [span]: https://doc.rust-lang.org/nightly/nightly-rustc/syntax/codemap/struct.Span.html